Online Reputation Management in Digital Marketing with Tara Hunt

 Your online reputation is what Tara Hunt calls you whuffie.

-I met Tara Hunt, author of the new book “The Whuffie Factor: Using the Power of Social Networks to Build Your Business” through Brian Obkerich’s podcast and was so taken with her, I was compelled to ping her whuffie.
+I first heard about “The Whuffie Factor: Using the Power of Social Networks to Build Your Business” on Brian Obkerich’s podcast.

 - Turn it around now, because news travels faster through social networks than any other channel.
 Check out Direct2Dell, which turned the whuffie deficit from the Jeff Jarvis Dell Hell blog storm, to a whuffie making machine.

-- These are my words, not hers, but my take way is that when everyone’s an influencer, how you do business is more important that the business that you.
+- These are my words, not hers, but my takeaway is that when everyone’s an influencer, how you do business is more important than the business that you do.

 - Inject fun into the experience people have with your brand.
 Hide hypothetical “easter eggs” on your website for people to find, and talk about.
 Do something like Flickr’s International Talk Like a Pirate Day.